StoopedLLC/stooped-mobile-v1/readme.md

 * [frontend/](/frontend/) - contains all the frontend code
     - [components/](/frontend/components/) - contains all the reusable components
     - [screens/](/frontend/screens) - contains all the screens
+        * [HomeStack/](/frontend/screens/HomeStack/) - contains all the screens for the home stack
     - [src/](/frontend/src/) - contains all utility files (similar to public in node.js apps)
         * [styles/]() - contains all the stylesheets
         * [img/](/frontend/src/images/) - contains all the images